Mark Sedlander is an accomplished trial lawyer, representing clients in white collar criminal cases, civil litigation, and regulatory investigations.

-Mr. Sedlander is a member of The Century City Bar Association Board of Governors; The Federal Bar Association; The American Bar Association, Criminal Justice and Business Law Sections, White Collar Crime Committees; and the Beverly Hills Association, sections on litigation, entertainment law, and criminal law.
+Mr. Sedlander is a member of The Century City Bar Association Board of Governors; The Federal Bar Association; The American Bar Association, Criminal Justice and Business Law Sections, White Collar Crime Sub-Committee; and the Beverly Hills Bar Association, sections on litigation, entertainment law, and criminal law.

 Georgetown University - J.D., 2008 (Georgetown Journal on Poverty Law & Policy, Selection and Solicitation Editor)

 University of California, Santa Barbara - B.A., 2003, Phi Beta Kappa, high honors